-Creative Writing Professor Joy Manesiotis challenges her poetry students to delve deeply into their interior lives and connect with the exterior world; study form and craft; take on exercises to free the imagination so they can write something wildly inventive; express themselves freely, while embracing responsibility for the power of their words; ask big questions, and accept that answers may be elusive.
+Joy Manesiotis—who was recently named the Edith R. White Distinguished Professor of English and Creative Writing—challenges her poetry students to delve deeply into their interior lives and connect with the exterior world; study form and craft; take on exercises to free the imagination so they can write something wildly inventive; express themselves freely, while embracing responsibility for the power of their words; ask big questions, and accept that answers may be elusive.

 These sometimes paradoxical goals reflect the nature of the medium.
-“Poetry is trying to excavate the invisible—it’s trying to say the unsayable, to speak the unspeakable,” says Manesiotis.
+“Poetry is trying to excavate the invisible—it’s trying to say the unsayable, to speak the unspeakable,” says Manesiotis, who is author of They Sing to Her Bones, which won the New Issues Poetry Prize from New Issues Press, and many other works.

 It is also transformative, she says, not only for the reader, but for the poet, who must set aside assumptions to view ideas, events, and objects with fresh eyes.
 “You can’t make art if you’re not awake in the world,” she adds.
 “And that means being perceptive and open and observant and engaged.”